Pensions are not paid out automatically. That means that you have to apply for your pension before you retire.

 If you have earned a pension in a foreign country, you can apply for that pension on the same form as you apply for your Finnish pension.
-All you have to do is fill in Appendix U (with information on your work and living abroad) and attach it to your application.
+Fill out Appendix U (with information on your work and living abroad) and attach it to your application.

-You can apply for your pension online from most pension providers using their electronic application service (available in Finnish or Swedish).
+You can apply for your pension online.
+Most pension providers offer an online pension application service (some also in English).

 Your own pension provider pays your pensions and answers your questions